Brooder lamps: a review of the Brinsea EcoGlow.

-But - it doesn't need to.
+It doesn't need to.

 - The average saving over a traditional heat lamp is estimated at around $11 - $15 per four week period.

 - If they're going to need it for any longer than about three weeks - if you're hatching in the winter, for example - it won't be enough for more than about six chicks at a time, in my view.

 room during winter and I needed to supplement the room heat.

-Do the chicks like it?
+Do the chicks like these brooder lamps?

 They love both the small and the large units.
-I've never had any problems with the chicks taking to them straight away - they seem to find the radiant heat comforting.
+I've never had any problems with the chicks taking to them straight away.
+They seem to find the radiant heat comforting.